aws-samples/amazon-textract-response-parser/src-js/README.md

 ## Loading data

-Initialize a `TextractDocument` (or `TextractExpense`) by providing the parsed response JSON object from [Amazon Textract APIs](https://docs.aws.amazon.com/textract/latest/dg/API_Reference.html) such as [AnalyzeExpense](https://docs.aws.amazon.com/textract/latest/dg/API_AnalyzeExpense.html) or [GetDocumentAnalysis](https://docs.aws.amazon.com/textract/latest/dg/API_GetDocumentAnalysis.html).
-Providing a list of response objects is also supported (for use when a large Amazon Textract response was split/paginated).
+Initialize a `TextractDocument` (or `TextractExpense`, `TextractIdentity`) by providing the parsed response JSON object from the corresponding [Amazon Textract APIs](https://docs.aws.amazon.com/textract/latest/dg/API_Reference.html) such as [GetDocumentAnalysis](https://docs.aws.amazon.com/textract/latest/dg/API_GetDocumentAnalysis.html), [AnalyzeID](https://docs.aws.amazon.com/textract/latest/dg/API_AnalyzeID.html), or [AnalyzeExpense](https://docs.aws.amazon.com/textract/latest/dg/API_AnalyzeExpense.html).
+In most cases, providing an **array** of response objects is also supported (for use when a large Amazon Textract response was split/paginated).

 For example, loading a response JSON from file in NodeJS: